ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 ## Structure
 Each folder contains a README.md file with instructions on how to run the code.
 The replication package is structured as follows:
-* ardoco: contains the source code the extended ArDoCo approach
+* ardoco+arcotl: contains the source code of ArCoTL and ArDoCo
 * baselines: contains the baselines used in the paper
 * data: contains the data used in the paper
 * evaluator: contains helper scripts to evaluate the generated results